H&M uses creative re-branding marketing messages for stronger appeal to the luxury market.

 Updated:August 7, 2016

 New branding ideas at H&M engage the luxury market.
-H&M’s new brand positioning is changing the.
+H&M’s new brand positioning is changing everything.
 They’ve established themselves as an inexpensive shopping destination with fabulous designer collaborations, but they’re ready to grow their brand, their experience and their market share.